Thursday, May 23, 2013

 Jelly or Jam - There are deliciously natural jellies and jams that can be used right out of the jar.

 Cane sugar does more than just sweeten.
 It helps baked goods rise with the perfect amount of air, obtain that beautiful golden crispness, and retain its moisture.
 Nothing else quite compares but if you are one of those people who do not handle cane sugar well, there are good alternatives but knowing how each sweetener behaves is paramount to a successful cake.
-Although here are some general guidelines, I encourage you to do your own research and experimentations, and try combining cane sugar with no more than half of other sweeteners to get the benefits of both.
-Generally speaking, test for doneness with a toothpick about 5 to 10 minutes before then are supposed to be done.
+Although I have given you some general guidelines, I encourage you to do your own experimentation, and try combining cane sugar with no more than half of other sweeteners to get the benefits of both.
+Generally speaking, test with a toothpick about 5 to 10 minutes before the listed time for doneness.

 *The sweetening amounts below are being compared to 1 cup of sugar.
 Please note that if you make the entire mix, you'll need 2 cups of sugar (so double what is listed.)